Emmanuel461/PML_2023_2024/Final_work/README.md

 <strong>Figure 8:</strong> Regression between observed and predicted values on raster data of SAR values for all data.
 </p>

-The RF results showed that, among the input data, the textural interpolated data of clays contributed the most in the model (Figure 9), followed by RS5_G2 (created using the blue, red edge, and green bands), YNNDSI (created using the red and yellow bands) and YBS2 (created with the yellow and red bands in a normalized index).
+The RF results showed that, among the input data, the textural interpolated data of clays contributed the most in the model (Figure 9), followed by RS5_G2 (created using the blue, red edge, and green bands), YNNDSI (created using the red and yellow bands) and YBS2 (based on the yellow and red bands in a normalized index).

 <p align="center">
  <img src="Images_report/Figura9.png" alt="Figure 9">